Survival Food And Emergency Food Storage

 Freeze-Dried vs Dehydrated

-Freeze-dried foods are more expensive, but they use less fuel and water to prepare meals.
+Freeze-dried foods are more expensive, but they use less fuel and water to prepare meals at home.
 Dehydrated foods typically need water to cook them and are a lot cheaper.
 But dehydrated foods will use more fuel to heat the meals to be able to eat them.
 This is where you have to weigh your options.

-The more dehydrated food you buy the more fuel you will need.
+The more dehydrated food you buy the more fuel you will need to make the hot water for rehydration.
 If you have the sunshine, I highly suggest a Sun Oven.
 This gem uses zero fuel, yay!
-But if you rarely have the sunshine needed to make them work do not buy one.
+But if you rarely have the sunshine needed to make them work, don’t buy one.

-I have tried just about every emergency survival food storage item on the market.
-I have been blessed by many companies giving me boxes to try and then write a review about them.
-Whatever you decide to buy please look at the ounces in each can and the cost of shipping.
-Not all #10 cans are equal in price and quality.
+I’ve tried just about every emergency survival food storage item on the market.
+I’ve been blessed by many companies giving me boxes to try and then writing a review about them.
+Whatever you decide to buy, please look at the ounces in each can and the cost of shipping.
+Not all #10 cans are equal in price, quantity, and high quality.
 Look at the ingredients to compare them.
 Here are just a few of my favorite companies.